UCSB-VRL/NPH_Prediction/README.md

 The unet model will not require FSL.

-The code has been tested only on python3.
+The code has been tested only on python version 3.6.

 ### Usage